 Reminder of past events; the Meet Your Major fair on September 27th, there was great participation from all the departments, a few minor changes this year, the event was offered later in the afternoon for a shorter period of time, and it was flowing along well, and everyone was pleased from how the event turned out.
 Pre-health blast was on October 7th, it was offered to 120 students who are interested in pre-health professions and graduate level education on how to be the best applicant ever.
 Law fair will take place on October 26th, and over 100 different law schools from across the United States will be attending.

-Spring 2024 registration, advising is occurring as advisors began to get busy on October 1st, and by October 26th enrollment appointments will be communicated to each student.
+Spring 2024 registration advising is occurring as advisors began to get busy on October 1st, and by October 26th enrollment appointments will be communicated to each student.

 Tucson, Arizona will be the home to the Region 10 NACADA Conference 2024.
 The dates are March 20th-22nd, 2024.
 If not a member, the attendance of this conference can be up to $425, and for members it can cost up to $275.
 The Advising Resource Center (ARC) has decided to set up a program so that frontline advisors, advising managers, and faculty who serve as department advisors can apply for a NACADA membership by December 1st.
 ARC will cover the costs, and it will help departments save $150 per person who attends the conference.
 NACADA also provides professional development for an entire year.
 The application has two purposes; it asks applicants about their engagement with professional development on campus, and to offer a model for local advisor development.